 The Access and Achievement Program provides a supportive environment that helps students succeed.
 AAP is the College of LAS' student academic service program for students affiliated with the Educational Opportunities Program and/or the President’s Award Program.

 Access and Achievement Program

-It is designed to provide a supportive learning environment, promote self-advocacy, and promote students’ academic success.
-We strive to connect students with University resources that will complement their academic talents and will help shape their academic paths and ambitions.
-Our goal is to prepare students for academic success, graduation, and a life of impact.
+Our supportive learning environment works to connect students with university resources that complement their academic talents and will help shape their academic paths and ambitions.
+AAP offers solid academic support, promotes leadership and self-advocacy, and identifies opportunities for outreach, research, and scholarship.
+Our goal is to prepare you for academic success, graduation, and a life of impact.

 Benefits of AAP

 AAP connects you to campus and will help you shape your future at Illinois.
 If you have questions, please email our office.